Information sharing is at the core of the public sector.

 Multi-agency safeguarding hubs (MASH) were set up 5 years ago to facilitate greater information sharing between organisations to safeguard children.
 MASH is a perfect example of multi-agency information sharing, which many organisations can learn from.

-Achieve Success through Sharing Information
+How to Achieve Success Through Information Sharing?

-Using modern software and the latest digital technology can help organisations improve how they share information.
+- Using modern software and the latest digital technology can help organisations improve how they share information.
 However using such technology, requires the necessary skills and information governance know-how to ensure it is used in the most effective way.